 Research

-As a graduate student, I studied how neural circuits use signals from force sensors to control walking.
-This required analyzing freely moving animals.
-I took a biomechanics approach and designed a setup that combined motion capture, force measurements, and electromyography in stick insects—another invertebrate model organism (see also The New York Times ScienceTake).
+As a graduate student, I studied motor control from a biomechanics perspective.
+I combined motion capture, force measurements, and electromyography in freely walking stick insects—another invertebrate model organism (check out The New York Times ScienceTake).

 Positions